-Proficient in different methods of casting including investment, sand and our very own patented ABETM method, we can produce your product in metals using the most effective process to suit your specific needs and budget.
+Proficient in different methods of casting including investment, sand and our very own ABE aluminium casting method, we can produce your product in metals using the most effective process to suit your specific needs and budget.

 Investment casting, also known as lost wax process and precision casting, is versatile to allow flexibility in your product design and order volumes.
 Whether it be for 1 piece or 5,000 pieces, investment casting can produce parts of any size with challenging tolerances better than other methods.
 It is ideal for metal parts of complex shape, thin wall section and fine surface finish.